Architectures provide structure and context. The Zachman architecture can provide a framework for business analysis.

 Generic Business Architecture

-- The application architecture shows the organisation of software applications.
-Considered hierarchically, we can also see how this layer of the architecture supports the business view
+- The application architecture shows the organisation of software applications that support the processes

 - Who – Responsibilities

 - When – Timings

 The Zachman framework further defines these six elements as 6 rows.

 Each row reflects a different view, or 'perspectives' of the things in the columns, ranging from, top to bottom,

 - Conceptual views of senior management to the physical views of the people who make these ideas real

 Things in the top three rows are described using the 'business' language of the organisation.

 They describe the perspectives of the business stakeholders in any change programme or project.